hs750/fire-blanket/site/user-manual.md

 ## 4. Functionalities

 ### Autosave
-The game is autosaved every <b>TODO how often is the game saved?</b> seconds.
+The game is autosaved every 7 seconds.
 The autosave file can be found in `saves/autosave.fg`.

 <a name="um-5"/>
 ## 5. Commands index + description